storyblok/storyblok-js-client/README.md

 The Storyblok client comes with a caching mechanism.
 When initializing the Storyblok client you can define a cache provider for caching the requests in memory.

-To clear the cache you can call `Storyblok.flushCache()` or activate the automatic clear with clear: 'auto'.
+The default behavior of the cache is `clear: 'manual'`, that is, if you need to clear the cache, you need to call `Storyblok.flushCache()` or activate the automatic clear with `clear: 'auto'`, as in the example below.

 ```javascript
 let Storyblok = new StoryblokClient({